 Again, this isn’t just about your headlines or ads; it can apply to each page of your website.
 If a certain page is resulting in a high Bounce Rate (BR) and has become a stumbling block, that particular page is hindering Awareness or Attention at the early stages of sales conversion potential.

 You don’t have to have ads to be able to measure CPI.
-For example, Google Webmaster Tools gives you data on how many impressions you may have gotten for a particular key term, and how many clicks you got for that impression.
+For example, Google Search Console gives you data on how many impressions you may have gotten for a particular key term, and how many clicks you got for that impression.

 The CTR (click through rate) of your search snippets can also provide an indicator of your first impression.